 Clinical Researchers work in:

-There are many different clinical research associations that clinical researchers can be a part of, such as:The Association of Clinical Research Professionals
+There are many different clinical research associations in which clinical researchers can participate, such as:The Association of Clinical Research Professionals

 Julie Lee: A soldier for public health